-This 3-day, 2-night tour focuses on the San Joaquin Valley, the southern part of the vast region, which is facing challenges after years of drought, dwindling water supplies, decreasing water quality and farmland conversion for urban growth.
+This virtual experience focuses on the San Joaquin Valley, the southern part of the vast region, which is facing challenges after years of drought, dwindling water supplies, decreasing water quality and farmland conversion for urban growth.
 The tour gives participants an understanding of the region’s water use and issues as well as the agricultural practices, including new technologies and water-saving measures.

-Deadline to cancel and receive a refund is three weeks prior to the first day of the tour due to hotel, meal and transportation bookings.
-Substitutions are allowed up to five business days before the tour.
+Deadline to cancel and receive a refund is three days prior to the virtual tour.
+Substitutions are allowed up to two days before the tour.
 Eventbrite fees are nonrefundable and the remaining amount may be subject to an additional 10% processing fee.

 Continuing education credits are available for California attorneys for an additional fee, and may be available for water plant/wastewater plant operators and other vocations/professions.